Everyone talks about New Year’s resolutions, but how to make resolutions that work?

 How To Make New Year Resolutions That Work

 Brainstorm what you would like to achieve

-Sit down quietly for about ten minutes on two or three occasions – if you can carve out a whole quiet half hour this works too – and brainstorm some of the things you’d like to achieve in 2014.
+Sit down quietly for about ten minutes on two or three occasions – if you can carve out a whole quiet half hour or more that is even better – and brainstorm some of the things you’d like to achieve in the year to come.
 Jot them all down, point form, in a notebook, computer, wherever (I use my iPad as it comes with me everywhere).
-Electronic documents work best as you can amend them easily and generally they can’t get lost.
+I find electronic documents work best for me as I can amend them easily but if handwritten works best for you, go with that.

 Review what you have written

 Look at it kindly, in a positive light.
 Think about what you’d say to a friend who wanted to achieve something similar.
 Transform your points (which you may find are surprisingly self-critical) into positive, affirmative, present-tense statements.

 Look for a theme

 See if you can find a theme developing within the affirmations you’ve written down.
 It may be blindingly obvious or it may seem that everything you’ve written down is totally unrelated.
 If the latter is the case, just start working with your affirmations.

 You can’t get this wrong, so don’t worry if a theme doesn’t seem clear immediately.
 One year, it took me almost three weeks of working with mine before I I was inspired by a quote from Gretchen Rubin and decided to use the theme ‘An Atmosphere of Growth’.
 Other years a theme is clear to me straight away, like the year I chose ‘Read More, Worry Less’.

 This year my theme is Glide More, Flap Less as inspired by my friend, author Pauline Wiles.
 I’m looking forward to participating in her Serenity Project and seeing how it enhances my aspirations this year.